BOX (NYSE:BOX) Releases Q2 2023 Earnings Guidance

 BOX (NYSE:BOX – Get Rating) issued an update on its second quarter 2023 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $0.27-$0.28 for the period, compared to the consensus estimate of $0.27.
 The company issued revenue guidance of $244.00 million-$246.00 million, compared to the consensus revenue estimate of $243.74 million.BOX also updated its FY 2023 guidance to $1.11-$1.15 EPS.

-BOX (NYSE:BOX – Get Rating) last released its quarterly earnings data on Wednesday, March 2nd.
-The software maker reported $0.24 EPS for the quarter, topping analysts’ consensus estimates of $0.23 by $0.01.
-The firm had revenue of $233.36 million for the quarter, compared to analyst estimates of $228.60 million.
-The company’s quarterly revenue was up 17.3% on a year-over-year basis.
-During the same quarter in the previous year, the company earned ($0.02) earnings per share.
-As a group, research analysts expect that BOX will post -0.12 EPS for the current year.

-In other BOX news, VP Eli Berkovitch sold 8,000 shares of the firm’s stock in a transaction dated Monday, March 28th.
+In related news, VP Eli Berkovitch sold 8,000 shares of the firm’s stock in a transaction that occurred on Monday, March 28th.
 The shares were sold at an average price of $28.36, for a total value of $226,880.00.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-Also, CFO Dylan C. Smith sold 15,000 shares of the firm’s stock in a transaction dated Monday, April 11th.
-The stock was sold at an average price of $28.62, for a total transaction of $429,300.00.
-Following the completion of the transaction, the chief financial officer now directly owns 1,477,315 shares in the company, valued at approximately $42,280,755.30.
+The transaction was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, CFO Dylan C. Smith sold 15,000 shares of the firm’s stock in a transaction that occurred on Monday, April 11th.
+The shares were sold at an average price of $28.62, for a total transaction of $429,300.00.
+Following the completion of the transaction, the chief financial officer now owns 1,477,315 shares in the company, valued at approximately $42,280,755.30.
 The disclosure for this sale can be found here.
-Insiders have sold 38,000 shares of company stock worth $1,091,930 in the last ninety days.
-Corporate insiders own 6.20% of the company’s stock.
+Over the last quarter, insiders have sold 38,000 shares of company stock worth $1,091,930.
+Insiders own 6.20% of the company’s stock.

-Several large investors have recently added to or reduced their stakes in the company.
-Advisory Services Network LLC bought a new position in shares of BOX in the first quarter worth $606,000.
-Ensign Peak Advisors Inc lifted its holdings in shares of BOX by 5.6% in the first quarter.
-Ensign Peak Advisors Inc now owns 39,550 shares of the software maker’s stock valued at $1,149,000 after buying an additional 2,080 shares during the period.
-PDT Partners LLC lifted its holdings in shares of BOX by 72.1% in the first quarter.
-PDT Partners LLC now owns 35,921 shares of the software maker’s stock valued at $1,044,000 after buying an additional 15,046 shares during the period.
-Prelude Capital Management LLC acquired a new stake in shares of BOX in the first quarter valued at $284,000.
-Finally, Engineers Gate Manager LP lifted its holdings in shares of BOX by 63.5% in the first quarter.
-Engineers Gate Manager LP now owns 74,544 shares of the software maker’s stock valued at $2,166,000 after buying an additional 28,944 shares during the period.
-87.42% of the stock is owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of BOX.
+Fairfield Bush & CO. acquired a new stake in shares of BOX during the first quarter worth approximately $29,000.
+Cambridge Investment Research Advisors Inc. acquired a new stake in shares of BOX during the first quarter worth approximately $206,000.
+Prelude Capital Management LLC acquired a new stake in shares of BOX during the first quarter worth approximately $284,000.
+Virtu Financial LLC acquired a new stake in shares of BOX during the fourth quarter worth approximately $401,000.
+Finally, Prudential Financial Inc. grew its position in shares of BOX by 32.5% during the first quarter.
+Prudential Financial Inc. now owns 15,379 shares of the software maker’s stock worth $447,000 after buying an additional 3,769 shares in the last quarter.
+Institutional investors own 87.42% of the company’s stock.

 Box, Inc provides a cloud content management platform that enables organizations of various sizes to manage and share their content from anywhere on any device.
 The company's Software-as-a-Service platform enables users to collaborate on content internally and with external parties, automate content-driven business processes, develop custom applications, and implement data protection, security, and compliance features to comply with legal and regulatory requirements, internal policies, and industry standards and regulations.